Mexico City · Operators

 What the Mexico City operator register costs in America.

 • USMCA reference left implicit on the page.
 The tailwind is real and the page does not name it in US procurement vocabulary.
-The US procurement officer reads a generic Mexican manufacturer page and scores it against Vietnam without the USMCA advantages surfacing first.
+The US procurement officer judges a generic Mexican manufacturer page and scores it against Vietnam without the USMCA advantages surfacing first.

 • Spanish register translated into English on the site and the proposal.
 Long company history, family-ownership narrative, and Mexican institutional ties leading the page.
-The American reader scans past them looking for the category, the outcome, and the US peer set.
+The American buyer scans past them looking for the category, the outcome, and the US peer set.

 • Family-led narrative ahead of the operating claim.
 Family ownership is a strength in the US when framed correctly, and a liability when it leads.
 The rebuild moves the family ownership behind the US category, the US outcome, and the governance posture US procurement expects.

 The company is not the problem.
 The leader is not the problem.
-The US-facing frame is, and the frame is fixable.
+The US buyer path is, and the buyer path can be fixed.

 The fix sequence